Multivariable Behavioral Change Modeling of Epidemics in the Presence of Undetected Infections: Methods

-As in the SIR model, vague Gamma priors are used for $\beta$ and $k$ in the SIHRD model.
+As in the SIR model, vague Gamma priors are used for $\beta$ and $k$ in the SIHRD model as is common in practice \citep{ward2023bayesian, ward2025framework}.
 Informative Gamma priors may be used for the parameters $\gamma_1$ (I to R), $\gamma_2$ (H to R), $\lambda$ (I to H), and $\phi$ (H to D) in the presence of prior knowledge about the disease state.
 For imputing $\mathbf{I}^*$, strong priors are required for $\gamma_1$ and $\lambda$ to induce identifiability.
 Otherwise, the same overall reproductive number could be produced from a high transmission rate and short infectious periods or a relatively lower transmission rate with long infectious periods.
 When hospitalizations and deaths are observed, less informative priors can be used for $\lambda$ and $\phi$ as data is available to estimate these parameters.
 However, more informative priors on $\gamma_1$ and $\gamma_2$ can greatly aid in estimation and are often available based on the interpretation of $1/\gamma_1$ ($1/\gamma_2$) as the average length of time spent infectious (hospitalized) before recovery.
 We assign $\pi^{detect}$ a strong Beta prior centered on the mean used to define $\mathbf{I}^*$.
+We consider the specification, Beta($a\times \rho$, $(1-a)\times \rho$), which has mean $a$ and variance $\frac{a(1-a)}{\rho+1}$ so $\rho$ can be treated as a scaling parameter where larger values lead to reduced variance.
+We consider $\rho = 10000$ in our simulation study and data applications as a strong prior is required for identifiability.
 The relative importance parameter $\alpha$ is given a Uniform(0, 1) prior as our interest lies in estimating this from observed data without any strong prior assumptions.

 All models were implemented using the R package \texttt{nimble} \citep{nimble-article:2017, nimble-software:2021} with user-defined samplers for the data-augmented MCMC algorithms.
 For all analyses, three MCMC chains were run using various starting values of the parameters and convergence was assessed by ensuring the Gelman and Rubin diagnostic value for all parameters fell below 1.1 \citep{gelmanrubin1992}.
 All code to reproduce the simulations and data analyses presented is available at \url{https://github.com/ceward18/multipleDataBCM}.